unacau/kapture/README.md

 }
 ```

-### Running Multiple Instances
+## 🚀 Run Multiple AI Assistants Simultaneously

-If you're using multiple AI clients (e.g., Claude Desktop and Cline), each should use a different port:
+One of Kapture's powerful features is the ability to run multiple AI clients at the same time.
+Each AI assistant can control different browser tabs without interference by using separate ports.
+[See the complete guide →](docs/MULTI_ASSISTANT_GUIDE.md)

 **Claude Desktop** (using default port 61822):
 ```json